 - What form should my product take?

-I constructed provisional personas based on assumed behavioral patterns, and the factors that differentiate these patterns, whilst using them as screening criterea to select interview subjects.
+I constructed proto-personas based on assumed behavioral and motivational characteristics, and the factors that differentiate these patterns, whilst using them as screening criterea to select interview subjects.
 The personas were then refined and updated as I progressed through the discovery phase.

 Exploratory interviews and synthesising personas